Simre1/hero/README.md

 # Hero

 Hero is an entity component system in Haskell and is inspired by [_apecs_](https://github.com/jonascarpay/apecs).
 Hero aims to be more performant than _apecs_ by using sparse sets as the main data structure for storing component data.
+In the future, it also aims to parallelize systems automatically as well.

-## World
+## Entities

-The `World` stores all entities and the component data.
-Components can be added to the world during runtime.
+Entities are objects which have components.
+You can create entities with the `createEntity` system and add components to them.

 ## Components